 Have you been stopped and questioned for engaging in suspicious activity that did not seem to break any known rules or laws?
 You could have been taking notes, snapping photographs or shooting a home video.
 Watch our video below to see what may happen when people are stopped.

-MPR News and The Center for Investigative Reporting are looking to hear from those who have experienced brushes with security personnel or have otherwise bumped up against the nation's increased security measures.
-Share your insights with us and help inform our reporting.
+The Center for Investigative Reporting is looking to hear from those who have experienced brushes with security personnel or have otherwise bumped up against the nation's increased security measures in a way they didn't imagine possible.
+Share your insights with us and help inform our homeland security reporting.
 Everything you share within the Public Insight Network is confidential unless you give us explicit permission to publish it.